 Dr. Weinberg sought ways to help talented women balance family life with their careers and stay in medicine.

 She explained, "I was struck that we needed some form of training that did not require the traditional working hours of a resident and where there were part-time jobs available.
 It seemed that 'acute care medicine' in emergency rooms was a feasible idea."
 At that time, hospitals were just beginning to hire doctors specifically for emergency room coverage.
 As director of the Retraining Program for Women Physicians at the Woman's Medical College of Pennsylvania in the early 1970s, Dr. Weinberg organized a fellowship and then won American Medical Association approval for the first acute care internship.
-She recalls, "I still remember meeting with Bill Ruhe and Jack Nunemaker¿vice president of the American Medical Association and head of the American Board of Medical Specialties, respectively¿in a hotel room in Chicago.
+She recalled, "I still remember meeting with Bill Ruhe and Jack Nunemaker vice president of the American Medical Association and head of the American Board of Medical Specialties, respectively in a hotel room in Chicago.
 They told me that there was no such thing as acute care medicine but 'if it would keep the girls happy,' they would approve of it."

 In 1974, President Richard M. Nixon appointed Dr. Weinberg to the National Library of Medicine's Board of Regents, where she served on the extramural programs subcommittee.
-In 1980 Dr. Weinberg was named senior associate dean at Temple University School of Medicine in Philadelphia, and in 1986 she moved to Massachusetts, where she was made vice president for academic affairs at Baystate Medical Center, a training hospital for Tufts University School of Medicine.
+In 1980, Dr. Weinberg was named senior associate dean at Temple University School of Medicine in Philadelphia, and in 1986, she moved to Massachusetts, where she was made vice president for academic affairs at Baystate Medical Center, a training hospital for Tufts University School of Medicine.
 She was named dean at Baystate in 1988.
 During her tenure there, Dr. Weinberg realized that there was a general lack of appreciation for the important role of large, independent teaching hospitals in medical education.
-In 1989 she formed the Alliance of Independent Medical Centers, to address the common interests of these hospitals.
+In 1989, she formed the Alliance of Independent Medical Centers, to address the common interests of these hospitals.
 She became the first president of the Alliance, and remained as its chair until 1994.
-By early 2000s, more than ten percent of all residents in training in the United States was serving in Alliance-member hospitals and health systems.
+By the early 2000s, more than ten percent of all residents in training in the United States were serving in Alliance-member hospitals and health systems.